linkfluence/radarly-py/docs/python/quickstart/tutos.rst

 Here are some tutorials to get familiar with the client.
 By following the whole tutorial, you will learn how to use the client.
-Before starting this tutorial, please read the official `documentation of the API`_ in order to get familiar with the core principles of Radarly's API.
+Before starting this tutorial, please read the official `documentation of the API`_ in order to get familiar with the core principles of Radarly API.

-These tutorials are often updated but don't hesitate to report any glitch you find.
+These tutorials are often updated but don't hesitate to report any glitch you find to help@loinkfluence.com.

 .. toctree::